 Literally, vinyl tiles that you peel the back off and stick over your original tiles.
 It takes a day at most (with coffee breaks, of course) to completely cover your old flooring.
 It looks totally stunning on this hallway floor but would work just as well in a kitchen or bathroom too.

-We love how the monochrome works with the colours of the stained glass and the belly baskets add the perfect amount of interest and texture.
+We love how the monochrome works with the colors of the stained glass and the belly baskets add the perfect amount of interest and texture.
 The best part?
-You could do this makeover yourself for under £50 – check out places like Etsy, B&Q and Wayfair for plenty of stylish options.
-If you after the exact same tiles used by Marieke, they are from Moon Wall Stickers.
-You can also pick up baskets similar to these from Amazon really cheaply, pop in some house plants and you're done!
+You could do this makeover yourself for under £50 – check out places like Etsy (opens in new tab), B&Q (opens in new tab), and Wayfair (opens in new tab) for plenty of stylish options.
+If you are after the exact same tiles used by Marieke, they are from Moon Wall Stickers (opens in new tab).
+You can also pick up baskets similar to these from Amazon (opens in new tab) really cheaply, pop in some house plants, and you're done!

 If the priority for your space is maximizing functional hallway storage ideas, find options that are visually appealing as well as practical.

 Forget the weird coat tripod in the middle of this hallway – the real focus should be on those wall-hung solutions.
 There's everything there for coats, hats, bags...
 Then all those annoying pieces of clutter that get in the way or get lost (keys, paperwork, stuff) are all kept neatly on the pegboard.
 The clever touch?
-The mirror with the light that reflects off it: that keeps the space feeling roomy.
+The mirror with the wall light directed at it - it reflects the light and keeps the space feeling roomy.

 If you're blessed with a large hallway, you may be wondering how to make the most of the space and prevent it from feeling too sparse.
 Well, friends, it's time you met the console table.